jayfoss/ASLAN/README.md

 Prefixes MUST only contain alphanumeric characters but to maximize readability and minimize LLM generation mistakes, it is RECOMMENDED to use only lower case characters and numbers.

+To minimize token usage in LLM calls, it is RECOMMENDED that prefixes be <= 7 characters.

 ### 2. The root
 All ASLAN content is a child or subchild of the root.
 Strings with no delimiters are valid ASLAN and considered the only child of the root.